 "Even if you weren't watching, I'd be doing this anyway."

-George Twopointoh has been seen recently as an air contributor for Headline News (HLN).
-As a host, 2.0 is able to bring a natural and conversational feel to even though most difficult of topics, making his audiences feel comfortable and familiar with anysubject matter.
-As a seasoned traveler, George2.0 has developed a knack for finding a story.
-In fact, more often than not he is apart of the story.
+George Twopointoh has been seen recently as an on air contributor for Headline News (HLN).
+As a host, 2.0 is able to bring a natural and conversational feel to even though most difficult of topics, making his audiences feel comfortable and familiar with any subject matter.
+As a seasoned traveler, George 2.0 has developed a knack for finding a story.
+In fact, more often than not, he is apart of the story.

 In addition to his recent work on air, George 2.0 has been hosting events for Janelle Monåe and the Wondaland Arts Society for almost a decade, opening up for Monáe and her band on stages, festivals and private concerts all around the world.
-It has been his command of an audience that led to his being invited back annually to emcee the Morehouse College Manhattan Alumni's annual Martin Luther King, Jr Prayer Breakfast.
+It's been his command of audiences and his warm and appropriate comedic in-the-moment reactions that keep the program flowing, the audiences entertained and is what led George to becoming one of the most sought after hosts in the industry.

 Turn off the TV

 “Stories are happening faster than they can be produced for television.
-The speed at which social media carries a narrative has set a pace few networks can keep up with.
-But network television has set the bar at a height ‘social immediacy’ cannot match.
-What can be done?
+The speed at which social media carries a narrative has set a pace no networks can keep up with!
+We are suffering from ‘social immediacy!"
+What's the cure!?
 TURN OFF THE TV!”

 Turn off the TV (TOTV) is a process by which competitive, short form content is developed and produced, quickly and efficiently while also maintaining the integrity and production value traditionally associated with mainstream and conventionally produced media.
 While skeleton crews have become more and more commonplace, TOTV, as activated by it’s host George 2.0, breaks from the routine with a unique approach and it’s unusual style...